J05hr/Poltergeist/README.md

 # Poltergeist
-A lightweight windows utility to perform automated keyboard and mouse inputs.
+A lightweight windows aaplication to perform automated keyboard and mouse inputs.